Electric Pickups and Cargo Vans

 Government Rebates for Pickups

 For businesses and non-profits, there ia BC Government rebate of $3,000 for the purchase of a plug-in electric vehicle with an electric range of 85 km or more and $1,500 if the range is less.
-The manufacturer's suggested retail price (MSRP) cannot exceed $70,000 for SUVs, pickups and vans.
+The manufacturer's suggested retail price (MSRP) cannot exceed $70,000 for pickups and vans.
 It is not necessary to apply in advance.
 Details here.

 Government Rebates for Businesses and Non-profits